StefanoMunari/acts-codestd/ada.md

 * `with`'s with different initial prefix are separated by an additional newline (as in the format example above)

+`limited with`'s should be avoided whenever possible.
+**Rationale**: they cause hardly-debuggable errors at link time.

 We don't know yet if our files will have a license at their beginning.